-Join the founders of Straus Family Creamery and Royal Coffee for a conversation on agriculture, sustainability, and the confluence of our industries.
+Join the founders of Straus Family Creamery and Royal Coffee for a conversation on the obstacles faced by the dairy and coffee industries.

-And stick around: We’ll be holding a raffle for a gift pack including coupons for delicious Straus Family Creamery organic dairy products and gift certificates for courses at The Crown.
-All proceeds from the raffle go directly to Grounds for Health, a mission-driven, international non-profit organization, dedicated to reducing rates of cervical cancer among women in developing countries.
+Enter the Grounds for Health Charity Raffle at the event for a chance to win a gift pack of coupons for Straus Family Creamery organic dairy products and gift certificates for coffee courses at The Crown.
+All raffle proceeds will go to Grounds for Health, a non-profit organization dedicated to reducing rates of cervical cancer among women in the coffee lands around the world.

 About the Presenters: